shekeriev/suse-tu/virtual-machines/README.md

 *(1) There is one additional template ***kv-opensuse-leap-15.3.qcow2***.
 It is a text-only installation of openSUSE Leap 15.3.
 It is to be used with the KVM hypervisor.*

 *(2) There is one additional template ***utm-opensuse-tumbleweed.zip***.
 It is a text-only installation of openSUSE Tumbleweed.
-It is to be used with the UTM application under Apple M1 based machines.*
+It is to be used with the UTM application under Apple M1-based machines.*

 Furthermore, for every solution, there are two different versions - one without a desktop environment (text-only mode) and one with a desktop environment (GNOME).

 You may wonder how to choose and which one to pick.
 First, you must pick the set that matches your installed virtualization solution.
 Then, it is a matter of personal preference - with or without a graphical interface.
-For the purpose of the current initiative, each one will do the job.
+For the current initiative, each one will do the job.
 The text-based template is the preferred one because it is smaller and requires fewer resources.

 Credentials for the virtual machines are: